tytydraco/yessleep/out/Glazed_and_Confused_My_Nights_at_Circle_of_Sugar.md

 I shook his immense calloused hand trying and failing to match his grip.

 The hallway was the first indicator of how strange this job was going to get.
 Various symbols were painted along the walls in a red color that looked like rust.
 Circles in circles with zigzag patters and what looked like Hebrew written along the outer rings.
 Dolls made of flowers and bones hung from certain parts of the ceiling.
-We passed an opening to the kitchen where several bakers stood around a table working a pile of dough all looking up at me as I passed.
+We passed an opening to the kitchen where several bakers stood around a table chanting working a pile of dough.
 I swore the dough looked like it was moving around at first glance.

 "Right in here Bill."